 XIV.
 The Oil.
 It dissolves and discusses all cold Swellings, Scrophulous and Scirrhous Tumors, Quinsies, Congealed Blood, Pleurisies, &c.

 XV.
 The Ointment.
 It is good against Bruises in any part, and prevails against Oedema's, and other cold Tumors of the Joints, Kings Evil Swel-ings, and Kernels in Neck and Throat.

 XVI.
 The Cataplasm.
 It prevails against Contusions, hindering putrifaction; and applyed to a Fellon or Whitloe, it takes away the Pain almost presently, and in a short time after cures it.

 XVII.
 The Root and Seed.
 Either the Root or Seed bruised and applyed to an Aching Tooth, gives present ease, and in short time after perfectly cures it: Put into a hollow Tooth, it does also the same thing.

 Botanologia, or The English Herbal, was written by William Salmon, M.D., in 1710.

-The start of this chapter has been proofread by Lisa Haller.
+This chapter has been proofread by Lisa Haller and Therese Richardson.